Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

-To illustrate this case, the missing covariate has to be supposed independent of all the others, therefore for this paragraph we consider $X_3$.
-Then, according to lemma \ref{lemma:sensitivity-bias-linear}, the two sensitivity parameters $\delta_{m i s}$ and the shift $\Delta_m$ can be used to produce a Austen plot for the bias on the transported ATE.
+To illustrate this case, the missing covariate has to be supposed independent of all the others.
+For this paragraph we consider $X_3$.
+Then, according to Lemma~\ref{lemma:sensitivity-bias-linear}, the two sensitivity parameters $\delta_{m i s}$ and the shift $\Delta_m$ can be used to produce a sensitivity map for the bias on the transported ATE.
 The procedure~\ref{algo:totally-unobserved} summarizes the different steps, and the \modif{sensitivity map}'s output result was presented in Figure~\ref{fig:totally-missing-linear}.

-\paragraph{Sensitivity analysis when missing a covariate in the RCT} In this case the two sensitivity parameters are needed: $\delta_{m i s}$ and $\Delta_m$.
-Here we present a situation where all covariates are successively partially missing in the RCT.
-The sensitivity analysis is represented similarly as in Figure~\ref{fig:totally-missing-linear}.
-Because each missing variable implies a different landscape due to the dependence relation to other covariates (as stated in Theorem~\ref{lemma:linear-gformula-unbiased}), each variable requires a different heatmap (except if covariates are all independent).
-Figure \ref{fig:sensitivity_missing_rct} presents results from the simulation.
+\paragraph{ \modifbis{A missing covariate in the RCT} (from Section~\ref{subsec:observed-obs})} In this case, \modifbis{we need to specify ranges of values for the two sensitivity parameters \modifbis{$\delta_{m i s}$ and $\Delta_m$}}. \modifbis{The experimental protocol is designed such that} all covariates are successively partially missing in the RCT.

-Figure~\ref{fig:sensitivity_missing_rct} illustrates the benefit of this method accounting for other correlated covariates.
-Sensitivity parameters that invalidate the study are larger when $X_1$ is missing than when $X_2$ is missing, as $X_2$ is independent of the other covariates and $X_1$ is correlated to $X_5$ that is included in the study.
-With the same $\delta_{mis}$ value, the bias if $X_1$ is missing with $\Delta_{mis} = 0.25$ is below 6 (the blue curve) where it would not be the case for $X_2$.
+Because each missing variable implies a different landscape due to the dependence relation to other covariates (as stated in Theorem~\ref{lemma:linear-gformula-unbiased}), each variable requires a different heatmap (except if covariates are all independent). \modifbis{Results are depicted in Figure \ref{fig:sensitivity_missing_rct}}.
+Figure~\ref{fig:sensitivity_missing_rct} illustrates the benefit of \modifbis{Protocol~\ref{algo:observed-obs}} accounting for other correlated covariates\modifbis{, and compared to a protocol assuming independent covariates}. \modifbis{Indeed, $X_1$ and $X_2$ are strong treatment effect modifiers (see Table~\ref{tab:params-simulations-linear}, where $\delta_1=\delta_2$), but $X_1$ is correlated to other completely observed covariates, which allows to "lower" the bias if $X_1$ is completely removed from the analysis compared to a similar covariate that would be independent of all other covariates.
+This is highlighted with a non-symetric bias landscape for $X_1$ on Figure~\ref{fig:sensitivity_missing_rct}.
+As a consequence, for a same value of $\delta_{mis}$ value, a guessed shift of $\Delta_{mis} = 0.25$ allows to conclude on a lower bias on the map for $X_1$, while it would not be the case for covariate $X_2$ (which is completely independent).}